 Bookmark and share page

-EPS, Adobe Encapsulated PostScript (.eps)
+EPS, Adobe Encapsulated PostScript File (.eps)

 The EPS Vector image file format

 EPS is short for Encapsulated PostScript.
 Created by Adobe Systems in 1992, it is one standard format for the import and export of text and images.
 Due to the compatibility of an EPS file with all operating systems, this file extension is regularly used by publishers.
 The self-contained, DSC conforming PostScript documents enable the sending and receiving of graphics which can be placed within other PostScript documents.
 Along with the EPS file the user can send and receive a low resolution image preview within the document.
 Early editions of Adobe Illustrator Artwork were based off of EPS files with DCS’s Open Structuring Conventions.
+You can convert your image files to EPS here.

 Technical details of EPS files